Harry D. Felt: World War II

-In January 1943, he was commanding officer of Naval Air Station Daytona Beach, and of Naval Air Station Miami in February.
-He was promoted to captain in July.
+In January 1943, Felt was assigned as the commanding officer of Naval Air Station Daytona Beach, and in February, he became the commanding officer of Naval Air Station Miami.
+He was promoted to captain in July of the same year.
 In March 1944, Felt became the first naval aviator assigned to the U.S. Military Mission to Moscow.
-He commanded the escort carrier Chenango from February 1945 to January 1946, a tour that included heavy participation in the Battle of Okinawa from March through June, followed by Magic Carpet duty ferrying servicemen home at war's end.
+He later commanded the escort carrier Chenango from February 1945 to January 1946, which included heavy participation in the Battle of Okinawa from March through June.
+Following the battle, Felt was involved in Operation Magic Carpet, ferrying servicemen home at the war's end.

 Postwar

 After the war, Felt was assigned to the Office of the Chief of Naval Operations before attending the National War College from 1947 to 1948.
 He commanded the carrier Franklin D. Roosevelt in the Atlantic and Mediterranean from August 3, 1948, to July 11, 1949.
-He was on staff at the Naval War College from 1949 to 1951, becoming chief of staff in the spring of 1950 and acting as president from October 17, 1950, to December 1, 1950.
+He was on the staff at the Naval War College from 1949 to 1951, becoming chief of staff in the spring of 1950 and serving as acting president from October 17, 1950, to December 1, 1950.
 He was promoted to rear admiral in January 1951.

-In March 1951, Felt was sent to command the Middle East Force in the Persian Gulf, the first flag officer to serve in that billet.
-He later described his principal adversaries during that tour to have been the British, who greatly resented American intrusion into what they considered to be their exclusive sphere of influence.
-Returning to the Navy Department in October, Felt worked for Rear Admiral Arleigh Burke as assistant director of the Strategic Plans Division.
+In March 1951, Felt was assigned to command the Middle East Force in the Persian Gulf, becoming the first flag officer to serve in that position.
+He later described his principal adversaries during that tour as the British, who greatly resented American intrusion into what they considered to be their exclusive sphere of influence.
+After returning to the Navy Department in October, Felt worked for Rear Admiral Arleigh Burke as the assistant director of the Strategic Plans Division.

-He was commander of Carrier Division 15 in 1953 and 1954, practicing anti-submarine warfare from the escort carrier Rendova; commander of Carrier Division Three in the spring of 1954, operating attack carriers Essex and Philippine Sea in the South China Sea; and assistant chief of naval operations (fleet readiness) from 1954 to 1956.
+Felt served as commander of Carrier Division 15 in 1953 and 1954, practicing anti-submarine warfare from the escort carrier Rendova.
+He commanded Carrier Division Three in the spring of 1954, operating attack carriers Essex and Philippine Sea in the South China Sea.
+He then served as the assistant chief of naval operations (fleet readiness) from 1954 to 1956.